AES 256 is Quantum-Resistant, Capable of Withstanding Brute-Force Attack

 As reported in an article written by Dan O’Shea, an email sent from Bluefin CIO Tim Barnett indicated that “AES 256 advanced encryption is so secure even brute-force couldn’t possibly break it.”
 Barnett’s email referenced Grover’s Algorithm and how even a “brute-force attack time can be reduced to its square root, and if it is still sufficiently large, it becomes impractical to use as an attack vector.”

-With quantum computing quickly becoming a reality, it has been estimated in a research paper by Kryptera that these computers capable of more than “6,600 logical, error-corrected qubits would be required to break AES 256 encryption.”
+Effectively, a quantum computer of sufficient strength can cut an AES key size in half, so the recommendation is to double your AES key length.
+If you use AES-128 you should convert to AES-256 and if you use AES-256 you should convert to AES-512.
+With quantum computing quickly becoming a reality, it has been estimated in a research paper by Kryptera that these computers capable of more than “6,600 logical, error-corrected qubits would be required” to significantly impact AES-256.
 To provide you with a comparison, “IBM’s quantum computer is only expected to achieve 1,121 qubits in 2023.”

 To read the original article in full, click here.